kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Other API server flags that are set unconditionally are:

  - `--insecure-port=0` to avoid insecure connections to the api server
- - `--enable-bootstrap-token-auth=true` to enable the `BootstrapTokenAuthenticator` authentication module. see [TLS Bootstrapping](/docs/admin/kubelet-tls-bootstrapping.md) for more details
+ - `--enable-bootstrap-token-auth=true` to enable the `BootstrapTokenAuthenticator` authentication module.
+   See [TLS Bootstrapping](/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/) for more details
  - `--allow-privileged` to `true` (required e.g. by kube proxy)
  - `--requestheader-client-ca-file` to `front-proxy-ca.crt`
  - `--enable-admission-plugins` to: